UK Online Gambling Sites

 The most famous casino in the UK is surely the Ritz Club, located in Piccadilly.
 It's also one of the most exclusive.
 You can't just walk off the street and play a few hands of blackjack here, as only approved members are welcomed here.

 Live bingo is no longer as popular as it used to be in the UK.
 There are still plenty of bingo halls, but the total number has declined significantly over the years, along with the overall attendance.
-We believe this is probably a directly result of the emergence of online gambling, as online bingo has proved to be a huge hit.
+We believe this is probably a direct result of the emergence of online gambling, as online bingo has proved to be a huge hit.